Cenobitic monasticism: Saint Pachomius

-Though Pachomius is often credited as the "father of cenobitic monasticism," it is more accurate to think of him as the "father of organized cenobitic monasticism", as he was the first monk to take smaller communal groups that often already existed and bring them together into a larger federation of monasteries.
-He continued this work until his death in 347 at Pbow, a monastic center that he had founded some ten years before.
+Though Pachomius is often credited as the "father of cenobitic monasticism," it is more accurate to think of him as the "father of organized cenobitic monasticism", as he was the first monk to take smaller communal groups that often already existed and bring them together into a federation of monasteries.
+He continued this work until his death in 347 at Pbow, a monastic center that he had founded ten years before.

-The account of how Pachomius was given the idea to start a cenobitic monastery is found in Palladius' Lausiac History, which says that an angel conveyed the idea to him.
-Though this is an interesting explanation of why he decided to initiate the cenobitic tradition, there are sources that indicate there were already other communal monastic communities around at that time and possibly before him.
-In fact, three of the nine monasteries that joined Pachomius' cenobitic federation were not founded by him, meaning he actually was not the first to have such an idea since these three "clearly had an independent origin."
+Palladius' Lausiac History claims that Pachomius was given the idea to start a cenobitic monastery from an angel.
+Though this is an explanation of his reasoning for initiating the cenobitic tradition, there are sources that indicate there were already other communal monastic groups around at that time and possibly before him.
+Three of the nine monasteries that joined Pachomius' federation "clearly had an independent origin", meaning he was not the first to have such an idea.

-Though he was not the first to implement communal monasticism, Pachomius is still an important part of cenobitic monastic history, since he was the first to bring separate monasteries together into a more organized structure.
-This is the reason why (as well as the fact that much hagiography and literature has been written about him) he has continued to be recognized as the father of the tradition.

 Melitians and Manichaeans

-Aside from the monasteries that joined Pachomius' federation of cenobitic monasteries, there were also other cenobitic groups, both Christian and non-Christian, who decided not to join him.
-The Melitians and the Manichaeans are examples of these cenobitic groups.
+Besides the monasteries that joined Pachomius' federation of cenobitic monasteries, there were both Christian and non-Christian cenobitic groups who decided not to join him, such as the Melitians and Manichaeans.

-Even before Pachomius had started on his path toward monastic communities, the Melitians as a group were already recruiting members.
-The Melitians were a heretical Christian sect founded by Meletius of Lycopolis.
-Moreover, they had "heard of Pachomius' monastic aspirations and tried to recruit him" to join their community.
+Before Pachomius had begun organizing monastic communities, the Melitians as a group were already recruiting members.
+They were a heretical Christian sect founded by Melitius of Lycopolis.
+They "heard of Pachomius' monastic aspirations and tried to recruit him" to join their community.

-As for Manichaeans, members of a religion founded by a man named Mani, some scholars believe they were the "pioneers of communal asceticism in Egypt," and not Pachomius and the Pachomians as has become the common thought.
-Mani, himself, was actually influenced to begin cenobitic monasticism from other groups, including Buddhists and Jewish-Christian Elkasites.
+Some scholars believe the Manichaeans, founded by Mani, were the "pioneers of communal asceticism in Egypt," rather than Pachomius.
+Mani himself was influenced to begin cenobitic monasticism from other groups, including Buddhists and Jewish-Christian Elkasites.

 Later cenobitic communities

-The cenobitic monastic idea did not end with these early groups, though, but rather inspired future groups and individuals:
+The cenobitic monastic idea did not end with these early groups, and inspired future groups and individuals: